K. A. Paul: Politics

-Paul launched the Praja Shanti Party in India in 2008.
-He stated, "The purpose of starting the Praja Shanti Party is to redeem people from slavery, promote equality among all people and all faiths and all castes and establish true democracy."
 Paul said in January 2019 that his party would contest the 2019 elections in Andhra Pradesh.
 His party's slogan was "Save Secular India".
 He stated that both central and state governments reneged on their election promises and deceived the people.
-He contested unsuccessfully from Narsapur as a Lok Sabha candidate for 2019, securing 3,037 votes out of 1,325,028 cast.
+He contested unsuccessfully from Narasapuram as a Lok Sabha candidate for 2019, securing 3,037 votes out of 1,325,028 cast.
 His nomination for 2019 Bhimavaram Assembly constituency was rejected by the returning officer as he reached the place after the deadline.